vslinko/obsidian-outliner/specs/features/DragAndDrop.spec.md

 - two|
 - three
 - one
 ```

-# Drag-and-Drop: list should move inside another list if the mouse is moved slightly to the right
+# list should move inside another list if the mouse is moved slightly to the right

 - setting: `dndExperiment=true`
 - applyState: